PyO3/pyo3/guide/src/class.md

 `PyCell<T: PyClass>` is always allocated in the Python heap, so we don't have the ownership of it.
 We can get `&PyCell<T>`, not `PyCell<T>`.

-Thus, to mutate data behind `&PyCell` safely, we employs [Interior Mutability Pattern](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html) like [std::cell::RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html).
+Thus, to mutate data behind `&PyCell` safely, we employ the [Interior Mutability Pattern](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html) like [std::cell::RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html).